Contents

 Prospective for Leaking.

 With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you infrequently clean your windows, you’ll need to clean up the skylight regularly.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+If you rarely tidy your windows, you’ll need to clean the skylight regularly.
+Plus, mounting the roof is the only method to clean up the outside of a skylight.

 16-by-16 inches$ 150– $600.